acorg/slurm-pipeline/README.md

 cause the script to be run when all the *tasks* (see below) started by earlier dependent steps have completed.

-Optionally, a script may specify a `cwd` key with a value that is a directory that the script should be invoked from.
-If no directory is given, the script will be run in the directory where you invoke `slurm-pipeline.py`.
+The full list of specification directives can be found below.

 ## Tasks

-A step may choose to emit one or more *task*s.
-It does this by writing lines such as `TASK: xxx 39749 39750` to its standard output (this may change).
+A step script may emit one or more *task*s.
+It does this by writing lines such as `TASK: xxx 39749 39750` to its standard output.
 This indicates that a task named `xxx` has been scheduled and that two SLURM jobs (with ids `39749` and `39750`) will be run to complete whatever work is needed for the task.

+A task name may be emitted multiple times by the same script.

-Any other output from a script is ignored (it is however stored in the specification - see TODO, below).
+Any other output from a step script is ignored (it is however stored in the specification - see TODO, below).

 When a step depends on an earlier step (or steps), its `script` will be called with a single argument: the name of each task emitted by the earlier script (or scripts).
-If a step depends on multiple earlier steps that each emit the same task name, the script will only be called once with that task name but after all the tasks from all the dependent steps have finished.
+If a step depends on multiple earlier steps that each emit the same task name, the script will only be called once, with that task name as an argument, after all the jobs from all the dependent steps have finished.

-So, for example, a step that starts the processing of 10 FASTA files could emit the file names, to trigger ten downstream invocations of a dependent step's script.
+So, for example, a step that starts the processing of 10 FASTA files could emit the file names (as task names), which will cause ten subsequent invocations of any dependent step's script.

-If a script emits `TASK: xxx` with no job ids, the named task will be passed along the pipeline but dependent steps will not need to wait for any SLURM job to complete before being invoked.
-This is useful when a script can do some work synchronously (i.e., without scheduling via SLURM).
+If a script emits `TASK: xxx` with no job id(s), the named task will be passed along the pipeline but dependent steps will not need to wait for any SLURM job to complete before being invoked.
+This is useful when a script does its work synchronously (i.e., without scheduling via SLURM).

-If a step uses `"collect": true`, its script will only be called once.
+If a step specification uses `"collect": true`, its script will only be called once.
 The script's arguments will be the names of all tasks emitted by the steps it depends on.

 Steps that have no dependencies are called with whatever command-line arguments are given to `slurm-pipeline.py` (apart from the specification